Common Biting Insects in Charleston, South Carolina

 The adult female lone star tick is only 1/3-inch-long and often focuses on humans.
 It can be identified by the silver spot on its back and its long mouth can pierce deep into the skin.

 Fire Ants.
 One encounter with a fire ant is usually enough to have the incident seared into your memory.
 The red fire ant has become widely established in South Carolina.
 A fire ant can be identified by its red or brown appearance, and range of sizes from 1/8 to 1/4-inch long.
 The ants can make large mounds in lawns that can be as high as 18 inches and prefer dry, sandy soil.
 When the ants are disturbed, they aggressively attack intruders, severely stinging them.

 Your yard can be a breeding ground for biting insects which can derail the enjoyment of your yard.
-Allow the experts at Knockout Mosquito to offer a free quote and substantially reduce your encounters with these biting insects.
+Allow the backyard mosquito control system experts at Knockout Mosquito to offer a free quote and substantially reduce your encounters with these biting insects.